-This will be especially important in the weeks leading up to the holiday sales because this is the ideal phrase for list growth.
-People are expecting big sales and subscribing to emails in anticipation or just starting their shopping and come across your site.
+This will be especially important in the months (and weeks) leading up to the holiday sales because this is the ideal phrase for list growth.
+People are expecting big sales and subscribing to emails in anticipation or just starting their shopping and coming across your site.
 Either way, the more subscribers you have pre-holidays, the less you’ll spend on acquisition later on.

 - Ad copy

 We also recommend focusing on not just collecting emails from these new subscribers but additional zero-party data as well to inform your holiday marketing.

 Pro Tip: Our guide, Zero & First-Party Data for The Holidays, outlines strategies for collection & implementation throughout the customer journey.

 Middle of The Funnel